voceconnect/thermal-api-client/README.md

 The app has two implementations.
 1. A standalone web application that can be run from anywhere.
-2. A WordPress theme that is loaded like any other
+2. A WordPress theme that is loaded like any other (may be out of scope)

+## Application Description

+The application has a namespace of `WisP`.
+All classes are bound to it. e.g.
+* `WisP.Post` for a post model
+* `WisP.Templates['post-excerpt.html']` for the Underscore template to render a post excerpt

 ## Application Structure
 ```